hindmasj/my-nifi-cluster/README.md

 ### Avro Schema Registry

-Create a new parameter called "SimpleTraffic" and copy the file "simple-traffic.schema" into the value.
+Create new parameters called "raw-traffic" and "enriched-traffic".
+Copy the files "raw-traffic.schema" and "enriched-traffic.schema" respectively as the values.

 ### CSV Reader